How much market making does a market need?: Introduction

 \subsection{History of the model}

-The first reference for a model of the type we have just described is Stigler \cite{Sti64}, who simulated a model without market orders or market makers where $-\di\la_-$ and $\di\la_+$ are the uniform distributions on a set of 10 prices.
-Luckock \cite{Luc03} (who was apparently unaware of Stigler's work) considered the model with general demand and supply functions, but without market orders or market makers.
+The first reference for a model of the type we have just described is Stigler \cite{Sti64}, who simulated a model with $\la_\pm(I_\mp)=0$ and $\rho=0$ where $-\di\la_-$ and $\di\la_+$ are the uniform distributions on a set of 10 prices.
+Luckock \cite{Luc03} (who was apparently unaware of Stigler's work) considered the general model with demand and supply functions satisfying $\la_\pm(I_\mp)=0$ and with $\rho=0$.
 Assuming a special sort of stationarity, Luckock was able to find explicit expressions for the equilibrium distribution of the bid and ask prices of his model.
 In \cite{Pla11}, the model was once again independently reinvented, this time with $-\di\la_-$ and $\di\la_+$ the uniform distributions on a set of 100 prices.
-Building on this and Luckock's work, models with market orders were considered in \cite{Swa16}, who was able to give a precise criterion for the positive recurrence of such models.
-In the meantime, Yudovina \cite{Yud12a,Yud12b}, who was unaware of the previous references, in her Ph.D.\ thesis considered the model for a general class of demand and supply functions (though less general than those of Luckock) and also introduced models with market orders (although her formulation is somewhat different).
+Building on this and Luckock's work, models with $\la_\pm(I_\mp)>0$ were considered in \cite{Swa16}, who was able to give a precise criterion for the positive recurrence of such models.
+In the meantime, Yudovina \cite{Yud12a,Yud12b}, who was unaware of the previous references, in her Ph.D.\ thesis considered the model for a general class of demand and supply functions (though less general than those of Luckock) and also introduced a construction involving infinite piles of limit orders that is mathematically equivalent to setting $\la_\pm(I_\mp)>0$.
 Together with Kelly \cite{KY16}, under certain technical conditions, they were able to prove that the limit inferior and limit superior as time tends to infinity of the bid and ask prices have certain deterministic values, that they were able to calculate explicitly.

 A characteristic feature of the Stigler-Luckock model is that buy and sell orders arrive at a rate that is independent of the current price.
 By contrast, a number of authors have considered models where limit orders are placed at rates that are relative to the price of the last transaction \cite{Mas00} or the opposite best quote \cite{CST10,SRR16}.
 A very general but rather complicated model is formulated in \cite{Smi12}.
 See also \cite{CTPA11} and chapter~4 of \cite{Sla13} for a (partial) overview of the literature up to that point.
 Several authors also allow cancellation of orders.